Original Issuance Date: December 8, 2014

 Effective Date: July 1, 2020

 The objectives of this policy are as follows:

 - Define “lowest logical airfare” and standards for the purchase and payment of airfare, including utilization of UW System airline contracts.

-- Identify Concur as the contracted self-booking tool and Fox World Travel Management Company as the sole sources for university sponsored air reservations excluding Athletic travel as noted below.
+- Identify Concur as the contracted self-booking tool and Travel Incorporated and Fox World Travel as the contracted required agencies for university sponsored air reservations excluding Athletic travel as noted below.

 - Identify exemptions to the required reservation methods and use of contracts.

 - Reduce or contain UW System travel costs and increase service standards by: